DPassarelli/6-mils/docs/OrderRequest.md

 `<cXML>` (`payloadID` attribute)

+### `requestTimeout` {Number}

+The number of milliseconds to wait for a response to the outgoing cXML request.
+The default is 30000 (30 seconds).
+Read-write.
+This value must be a positive integer (greater than 0).
+Attempting to set this to any other kind of value will cause an error to be thrown.

 ### `requestType` {String}

 The type of request that this cXML message represents.
 The only supported value at this time is `new`.
 Read-only.